cloudfoundry/ibm-websphere-liberty-buildpack/docs/util-caches.md

 # Caches
-The Libety Buildpack provides a cache abstraction to encapsulate the caching of large files by components.
+The Liberty Buildpack provides a cache abstraction to encapsulate the caching of large files by components.
 The cache abstraction is comprised of three cache types each with the same signature.

 ```ruby
 # Retrieves an item from the cache.
 Retrieval of the item uses the following algorithm: